buyallmemes/blog-api/posts/20240422-testing-guideline.md

+---
+title: Ultimate Testing Guideline
+date: 22.04.2024
+---

+I wrote this article quite some time ago and parked it on the company's confluence page.

+Although it was super exciting to write, and I tied to promote it internally to the best of my ability, it turned out to be yet another cold documentation.

+I liked it so much, in fact, that I think it's worth revisiting and publishing in the open.

-# Testing Guidelines
+# Testing

-Testing is an essential part of software development that helps ensure that applications work as intended and meet the expectations of users.
+Testing is an essential part of software development that helps ensure that an application works as intended and meets the expectations of users.
-Additionally, they help colleagues to work on code that they might not be 110% familiar with by indicating that modules and components still work as intended after changes are applied.
+Without tests, it's almost impossible to prove, that the functionality does what it supposes to do - it's just an educated guess.

-We read code 10x more times than we write.
+We read code at least 10x more times than we write.
-Something written in 5 minutes will be read for almost an hour.
+Something written in 5 minutes will be read for an hour.
 Think about this next time you will spend hours coding.
-Tests help us write much more readable code — they shift attention from implementation to usability, which ends up in much more simple code.
+Tests help write much more readable code — they shift attention from implementation details to behavior, usability, and user-friendliness, which ends up in much more simple code.
 Don’t confuse this with "easy."
-Writing good tests and code is not easy.
+Writing good tests and good code is not easy.
 It requires practice.
 Constant practice.